Brexit and you

 If you’re an EU citizen, you and your family will be able to apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 If your application is successful, you’ll get either settled or pre-settled status.

 You can find out if you need to register using an on-line tool.
-The scheme will open 30 March 2019 and you will need to register by 30 June 2021 in the event the Withdrawal Agreement is approved.
+The scheme opened on 30 March 2019 and you will need to register by 30 June 2021 in the event the Withdrawal Agreement is approved.
 You can sign up for email updates online.

 A policy paper sets out government’s plan in the event of no-deal.
 EU citizens and their families living in the UK by 29 March 2019 will have broadly the same access to: